 Is UDRP the best option for you?

 The UDRP process should be used when all other options have been exhausted.
 Each domain name issue is different.
 Some scenarios may warrant a domain name abuse report when the existing Registrar or ISP will delete the domain name on the grounds of domain name abuse.
-Other scenarios may require some direct communication with the existing domain name holder and often domain names can be amicably transferred or cancelled.
+Other scenarios may require some direct communication with the existing domain name holder and often domain names can be amicably transferred or canceled.
 However, where there is a clear IP infringement, bad faith can be proven and the existing Registrant is not cooperative then UDRP is an inexpensive method to recover the domain name compared to going through the courts.

-brandsec’s domain name dispute services cover common domain names spaces from .com to .com.au to obscure domain name spaces in Europe, Asia, Africa and America including documentation, end to end communication and dispute management.
+brandsec’s domain name dispute services cover common domain name spaces from .com to .com.au to obscure domain name spaces in Europe, Asia, Africa and America including documentation, end to end communication and dispute management.

 With a track record of hundreds of successful domain name disputes, our global team are leaders in domain name disputes and you can rest assured that your interests will be well represented.